Arcade Classic

 Arcade Classic is a series of video game compilations of arcade games published by Nintendo for the Game Boy.
 Released in 1995, each cartridge includes two games.
-The first two collections were licensed by Atari Corporation, with The Code Monkeys developing and Accolade producing; Nintendo would release two more compilations licensed from and developed by respectively Namco and Williams Electronics, having retained the trademark.
+The first two collections are bundles of pre-existing ports of Atari Corporation games, developed by The Code Monkeys and originally published by Accolade.
+Nintendo would release two more compilations in the series, a pre-existing compilation by Namco as well as a new compilation developed by Williams Electronics, having retained the trademark.